SirTonero/aws-bootcamp-cruddur-2013/journal/week4.md

 ## Creating user Activities

-we need to create a folder called `sql` and create another folder called `activities`.
+we need to create a folder called `sql` and create another folder called `activities` inside the `db` folder inside `backend-flask folder`.

 ### Importing the following  codes into the db.py file